vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

    ***(Test data will be released automatically 1 day before submission for plotting error curves.: Optional)***

-## Trajectory visualizations
+## Training Trajectory visualizations

-Additionally the visualizations of all the training and test trajectories are provided.
+Additionally the visualizations of all the training trajectories are provided.

 ---

 ## Goal

 Use the provided trajectory data to develop a model that:
-- Can predictfuture trajectories and forces.
+- Can predict future trajectories and forces.
 - Demonstrates physical consistency in long rollouts.
 - Adapts to both new configurations and boundary conditions.